corigan01/qty4/README.md

 ![image](https://user-images.githubusercontent.com/33582457/121453614-0e14f100-c967-11eb-8a31-3ae4417b45b1.png)

 ----
-## Inspiration for the Project
-This cpu is based on the BenEater 8-bit computer (https://eater.net/8bit/schematics)

 ## Instruction Set
+Since the computer is only using 4-bits to address the memory, we are limited to 16 possible operations.
+These operations are listed below.

 ```
 --- ALU